hubeiqiao/IELTS-Speaking-Simulator/README_EN.md

 1. I've attached [the current instructions](https://github.com/hubeiqiao/IELTS-Speaking-Simulator/blob/main/IELTS-Speaking-Simulator_Instructrion_20231215.txt) for this GPT in an attachment.
 You can copy them to create your own GPTs and customize the process or question bank.
 2. The biggest challenge in creating this GPT was figuring out how to enable it to randomly select questions from the question bank.
 Despite many prompt modifications, it wasn't random but followed a fixed cycle.
 Fortunately, with [@goldengrape](https://twitter.com/goldengrape)'s hint, I realized that Knowledge can upload Python scripts for execution with the Code Interpreter, which solved the issue.
 I also considered using Actions to connect to external interfaces, but using external Actions on a GPT prevents it from being used on mobile, thereby losing the voice conversation feature.
 3. Other similar GPT experiences usually present all questions under a Topic.
 Initially, I encountered the same issue, but after numerous modifications, I managed to somewhat resolve it (not guaranteed, retry if needed).
-4. The question bank is from IELTS Brother's collection for September-December, and it will be updated with the January-April 2024 questions.
+4. The question bank in the attachment is compiled by IETLS Brother and covers the months from September to December 2023.
+The question bank in the current GPT has been updated to include questions from January to April 2024.

 # Why share
 1. This GPT is for my use and exploring possibilities, and it's all still very new.
 Practicing daily, I've come to think of it as the best in its category, silently admiring its capabilities.
 Since I've created it, I figured why not let friends with similar interests benefit from it too.